 Don’t invest unless you’re prepared to lose all the money you invest.
 This is a high‑risk investment and you should not expect to be protected if something goes wrong.
-Take 2 mins to learn more.

 But what do “bull” and “bear” markets mean?
 And how do they impact our investment decisions?
 Let’s break it down.

 A bull market is like catching a wave of optimism.
 Think of a bull charging forward.
-During these periods, asset prices — such as cryptocurrencies like Bitcoin and Ethereum — surge, and investor confidence soars.
+During these periods, asset prices — such as cryptocurrencies like and — surge, and investor confidence soars.
 It’s a time when everyone seems to be shouting, “Buy, buy, buy!”

 In a bull market, your portfolio can flourish.
 But remember, even in the sunniest of days, storms can brew.
 Stay vigilant and consider diversifying your investments.